 When someone calls a direct dial number, they immediately connect with the intended user.
 This process sidesteps tedious and time-consuming self-service IVR menus and live operators.

 Plus, vague or misunderstood self-service menu options confuse callers, leading many to reach the wrong destination or queue and forcing additional redirects.
+A recent study showed that businesses vastly underestimated how many times customers have poor experiences with them by an average of 38%.[*] Don’t be one of them.

 Direct dial numbers guarantee the caller reaches their intended destination, especially since agents can use email and text to share direct dial numbers with click-to-call functionality.
 This eliminates the chances of a misdial.